March 28, 2026 Local Stories in and Around St. Joseph, Illinois

 Soccer was very happy with the Reins who do Hackler Park.

-Page saying that they don’t want to sell the sports complex but they have to or have to at least consider it.
+Page saying that they don’t want to sell part of the sports complex but they have to or have to at least consider it.
 He’s saying development is needed for the village’s long term economic vitality.

-But let’s just be honest- the village doesn’t get a ton of money from property taxes.
+The village doesn’t get a ton of money from property taxes.
 More goes to the schools.
 And honestly, the village’s argument that the schools are losing tons of kids is more nuanced than just a lack of housing in St. Joseph.
 It has decreased but it has decreased all over America for a lot of different reasons.

 Page is talking about how they haven’t had much building.